-Your child's allergist can help.
-They can use blood and skin tests to identify your child's allergy triggers, review your child's allergy treatments, and see if your child should carry an epinephrine auto-injector, such as Auvi-Q or EpiPen, and show you how to use it.
-Make sure your child and his teacher also know how to use it.
+An allergist can help.
+He can use blood and skin tests to find your child's allergy triggers, review her treatments, decide if she should carry an epinephrine auto-injector, and show you both how to use it.

 Make a Plan

 Make sure everyone at school who's around your child -- teachers, aides, administrators -- is trained to recognize an anaphylactic reaction and know what to do.
 They should not hesitate to use an epinephrine autoinjector, even if they are uncertain that the reaction is actually allergy related.
 Using the pen will do less harm than waiting.

 Tell teachers, nurses, and other school staff about your child’s allergies.
 Work with the school and your allergist to create a detailed allergy plan.
 Many schools already have the outline in place.
 You just need to fill out the forms and have your doctor sign them.

 - A description of the what causes the allergy, like peanuts or insect stings